bareos/bareos/manuals/en/developers/pluginAPI.md

 associated with the particular instance of the plugin, it should create it from the heap (malloc the memory) and store a pointer to its private working storage in the <span>**pContext**</span> variable.
-Note: since Bacula is a multi-threaded program, you must not keep any variable data in your plugin unless it is truly meant to apply globally to the whole plugin.
-In addition, you must be aware that except the first and last call to the plugin (loadPlugin and unloadPlugin) all the other calls will be made by threads that correspond to a Bacula job.
+Note: since Bareos is a multi-threaded program, you must not keep any variable data in your plugin unless it is truly meant to apply globally to the whole plugin.
+In addition, you must be aware that except the first and last call to the plugin (loadPlugin and unloadPlugin) all the other calls will be made by threads that correspond to a Bareos job.
 The bpContext that will be passed for each thread will remain the same throughout the Job thus you can keep your private Job specific data in it (<span>**bContext**</span>).

     typedef struct s_bpContext {
-      void *pContext;   /* Plugin private context */ void *bContext;   /* Bacula private context */
+      void *pContext;   /* Plugin private context */ void *bContext;   /* Bareos private context */
     } bpContext;

-This context pointer will be passed as the first argument to all the entry points that Bacula calls within the plugin.
-Needless to say, the plugin should not change the bContext variable, which is Bacula’s private context pointer for this instance (Job) of this plugin.
+This context pointer will be passed as the first argument to all the entry points that Bareos calls within the plugin.
+Needless to say, the plugin should not change the bContext variable, which is Bareos’s private context pointer for this instance (Job) of this plugin.

 ### freePlugin(bpContext \*ctx)